QIXIANG-258/My_math_work/README.md

 # My_math_work
-it‘s a beginning about  a grenn hand\n all these codes are about math.
+it‘s a beginning about  a grenn hand

+all these codes are about math.